big-andy-coates/populace/populace-core/README.md

 ### Visitors

 The visitors you install will be called back as each non-filtered field and element visited.
-The visitor can mutate the value of the field/mutator if required, using the `setValue` methods on the supplied `FieldInfo`/`ElementInfo` parameters provided to the field / element visitor, respectively.
+The visitor can mutate the value of the field/mutator if required, using the `setValue` methods on the supplied `FieldInfo`/`ElementInfo` instance.

-Visitors are passed to the `walk` call itself, like so:
+Visitors are passed to the `walk` method itself, like so:

 ```java
 walker.walk(typeToWalk, fieldVisitor, elementVisitor);